 Unistays.scu.edu.au (Unistays) enables members of the public to list available properties (Accommodation Providers) and University students, staff and others to seek available properties (Applicants).

 Use of the Unistays.scu.edu.au website is at the sole and absolute discretion of Southern Cross University (‘University’) and is subject to the following terms and conditions.

-The accommodation listed on this site, and the links to other websites, are not endorsed by, or offered by, the University.
+2.1 The accommodation listed on this site, and the links to other websites, is not endorsed, offered, or inspected by, the University.

-The University makes no representations or warranties as to the suitability of any accommodation or accommodation provider listed on the site nor will it accept any liability in relation to or arising out of the acceptance of any accommodation offer, any arrangement or contract in respect of off‑campus accommodation or the provision of off-campus accommodation to students by third parties.
+2.2 The University makes no representations or warranties as to the suitability of any accommodation or accommodation provider listed on the site, nor does the University accept any liability in relation to or arising out of any arrangement or contract entered into by Applicants in respect of the provision of off-campus accommodation by third parties.

-6. SCU may in its absolute discretion, refuse entry of, or remove a listing onto UniStays for any reason, including but not limited to information or a prior complaint regarding the suitability of specific accommodation and/or practices undertaken by an accommodation provider, or listings that appear to be discriminatory.
+3.2 The University may in its absolute discretion, refuse or remove a listing for any reason, including, but not limited to, information or a prior complaint about the suitability of accommodation or practices undertaken by an Accommodation Provider, or listings that appear to be discriminatory.

-7. Accommodation listings will expire from UniStays after two weeks.
-An automatic email will be sent to the accommodation provider approximately four (4) days prior to the listing expiry, giving the accommodation provider the option to extend the listing for another two weeks.
-If the email is not responded to, the listing will close on the expiry date and will no longer be visible to students.
+3.4 Listings expire after two weeks.
+An automatic email reminder will be sent to the Accommodation Provider approximately four days prior to expiry, providing the option to extend the listing for another two weeks.
+If the email is not responded to, the listing will close on the expiry date.

 Australian Homestay Network (AHN) homepage